GioCastiglioni/GETSITS/README.md

 # GETSITS: Learning Gaussian Embeddings from Temporal Views of Satellite Image Time Series

-This is the official repository of GETSITS, a framework adapting the heuristic-free self-supervised method LeJEPA, for Satellite Image Time Series.
+This is the official repository of GETSITS, a pre-training method to learn Gaussian Embeddings from Satellite Image Time Series.

 <img src="getsits.jpg" alt="GETSITS: Learning Gaussian Embeddings from Temporal Views of Satellite Image Time Series">